ec-europa/ecl-twig/docs/decisions/001-strip-whitespaces.md

 In reality, there are very few cases where whitespaces can be problematic.
 We could build the templates with whitespaces and only remove them when needed, but this supposes that we know which CSS classes applied on which tag need our attention.

-It's easier to consider that no whitespace is safe and remove them all by default.
+It's easier to consider that no whitespace is safe and to remove them all by default.

 ### Only accepting single-line outputs